yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 When a game starts, some internal testing is done to ensure that things are where they should and respond with an acceptable delay, one of those tests involves rumble.
-Games prod the controllers with a low frequency rumble test, but sometimes, some games never stop and the controller continues to vibrate, depleting battery and making you doubt what was the original intention of the developer. german77 [forces the rumble amplitude to zero after the test](https://github.com/yuzu-emu/yuzu/pull/7593), stopping unwanted vibrations only for it.
+Games prod the controllers with a low frequency rumble test, but sometimes, some games never stop and the controller continues to vibrate, depleting battery and making you doubt what was the original intention of the developer. german77 [forces the rumble amplitude to zero after the test](https://github.com/yuzu-emu/yuzu/pull/7593), stopping unwanted vibrations only for these affected games.

-VR games may use the gyroscopic sensor on the Switch itself (not the controllers) to feed motion data.
+VR games may use the gyroscope sensor on the Switch itself (not the controllers) to feed motion data.
 Previously, yuzu would only give partial data to the game, causing erratic movements on the game’s camera. german77 added [all missing data, including the gyro sensor](https://github.com/yuzu-emu/yuzu/pull/7481), to solve this issue.